Get the most out of your focus lists

 Focus lists appear on the manager's dashboard, providing an overview of clients meeting specific criteria.
 From here users can analyse historical data, view charts, and evaluate the client's risk profile.
 Additionally, managers have the option to suppress focus list entries temporarily to focus on immediate concerns.
 Suppressed items may reappear if the criteria continue to be breached after the suppression period.

 Focus lists are valuable tools in the realm of financial risk management, assisting client managers in identifying potential risks and anomalies promptly.
-By leveraging system-generated alerts based on predefined criteria, managers can prioritize their time and attention on the highest-risk clients at the right time.
+By leveraging system-generated alerts based on predefined criteria, managers can prioritise their time and attention on the highest-risk clients at the right time.
 It is important to remember that focus lists should be used in conjunction with client knowledge and expertise to make informed decisions